Homemade Fudge Brownies

 Let’s talk about the ingredients you’ll need for my favorite brownie recipe so you understand the science behind the whats and whys.

-The list of ingredients for these fudgy chocolate brownies is simple and this recipe is seriously the only brownie recipe I use.
-In fact, out of the 20+ brownie recipes on my site (and that collection is always growing!), all of those brownies start with this exact recipe.
+The list of ingredients for these fudgy chocolate brownies is simple and this recipe is seriously the only recipe I use.
+In fact, out of the 20+ brownie recipes on my site (and that collection is always growing!), all of them start with this exact recipe.
 All of them.
 Cool, huh?

 UNSALTED BUTTER— this is the main fat source we’ll use for these brownies.
-While box mix brownies typically call for oil, which definitely equals moist brownies, I prefer the flavor that butter brings to the brownies, adding more depth of flavor to the brownies.
+While box mixes typically call for oil, which definitely equals moist brownies, I prefer the flavor that butter brings to the brownies, adding more depth of flavor.

 BROWN SUGAR— I love using brown sugar to sweeten baked goods, since it’s full of deep molasses flavor and extra moisture.
 Remember how I said the chocolate matters because of the moisture content?
 The sugar matters for the same reason.